Franchise Decision Radar

 Watchlist

-Lawn Pride and Lawn Squad appear on brand pages but are excluded from comparison tables.
-Both are backed by major franchise holding companies (Neighborly and Authority Brands, respectively) but have fewer than three years of franchised operating data.
-They are included in the brand count but not in the fee, health, or cost analyses.
+Lawn Pride and Lawn Squad are watchlist brands: they have individual brand pages but are excluded from the fee burden, system health, and cost-to-enter comparison tables.
+Both are backed by major franchise holding companies (Neighborly and Authority Brands, respectively) but have insufficient franchised performance history for meaningful peer comparison.
+The primary comparison set includes the 4 mature brands with established track records.

 What Separates These Brands

 Lawn care is the most established category on the site.
-All four core brands have been franchising for 30 to 58 years, which means the FDD data reflects mature, stable systems rather than early-stage volatility.
-The fee spread is narrower than in mosquito control or cleaning — at $300K revenue, the gap between highest and lowest annual fee burden is roughly half what it is in the mosquito cohort.
+Six brands are covered: four mature systems with 30 to 58 years of franchising history form the primary comparison set, while two watchlist brands (Lawn Pride and Lawn Squad) have individual brand pages but are excluded from comparison tables due to limited franchised operating history.
+The fee spread among the four mature brands is narrower than in mosquito control or cleaning — at $300K revenue, the gap between highest and lowest annual fee burden is roughly half what it is in the mosquito cohort.

 Where these brands diverge most is disclosure quality and royalty structure.
 Weed Man offers the lowest effective royalty in the cohort (6.5%/5.5% tiered) but provides no Item 19 financial performance data.
 Lawn Doctor charges 10% flat but sits atop the largest system (600+ outlets) with an accelerating growth trajectory.
 NaturaLawn occupies a premium organic niche with a loyalty-rewarding royalty that drops from 9% to 7% at renewal.